 For safety-agency approval of the system in which the power module is used, the power module must be installed in compliance with the spacing and separation requirements of the end-use safety agency standard, i.e., UL-1950, CSA 22.2-950, and EN60950.

-For the converter output to be considered meeting the requirements of safety extra-low voltage (SELV), one of the following must be true:
+For the converter output to be considered meeting the requirements of safety extra-low voltage (SELV), the input must meet SELV requirements.